pamaury/qemu-ot/docs/opentitan/flashgen.md

 ### Arguments

-* `-a bank` specify the data partition to store the binary file into.
+* `-a bank` specify the data partition to store the binary file into, mutually exclusive with `-t`.

 * `-B elf` specify an alternative path to the BL0 ELF file.
 If not specified, the ELF path file is recontructed from the specified binary file (from the same directory).
 The ELF file is only used as a hint for QEMU loader.
-Requires option `-b`.
+Requires option `-b`, mutually exclusive with `-t`.

 * `-b file` specify the BL0 (signed) binary file to store in the data partition of the flash image file.
-The Boot Loader 0 binary file is stored in the data partition at the offset specified with the -s option.
+The Boot Loader 0 binary file is stored in the data partition at the offset specified with the -s option, mutually exclusive with `-t`.

 * `-D discard` discard any flash content that may exist in the QEMU RAW image file.